Matthieu4r/Blunomy_PALANCHON_Matthieu/Readme.md

 .
 The 'data_processing.py' file is responsible for retrieving point data.

 .
 I decided to implement a clustering algorithm suitable for close lines.
-It is done in 'cluster_plane'.
 For this, the algorithm works in several steps:

 First step, initialization: I put the first element in a cluster.
 Then I look at all the points close to less than epsilon of this point: I add them to the cluster.
 I put the unselected points in 'not_taken' to work with them later.
 I put the selected points in a pile.